 recover lost documents from Mac

 After suffering from the fear of losing your Word documents, you must not want to experience this kind of situation again.
-Thus, it's necessary for you to know how to avoid losing your Word files.
+Thus, it's necessary for you to know how to avoid losing Word files.
 To avoid completely losing your files, you can:

 Tip 1.
 Save the Word Document Whenever You Create a New One

 An ever-unsaved Word document exists in the computer's RAM, not on the hard disk.
 Thus, the chances of saving a Word Document that has never been saved before are slim.
-Knowing this should give you a hint that you should save the word document at least once whenever you create a new one.
+Knowing this should give you a hint that you should save the Word document at least once whenever you create a new one.

 Tip 2.
 Change the AutoSave Interval